siberianfox/g2wiki/Overview-of-Motion-Processing.md

 So, if you remove the runtime and exec and move them to a new processor, you’ll have to handle the timing and pull of those subsystems another way.

-Timing is also important in that some segments (as brief as ¼ ms) are a whole block which was a gcode segment.
+Timing is also important in that some segments (as brief as 0.25 ms) are a whole block which was a gcode segment.
 UART and USB serial (generally on the host side) is not that fast, generally, and so we have to throttle those by other means.

-Don’t think I’m saying all that to discourage you.
-I’d love to see what you’re proposing worked out.
-But there are a few technical hurdles to figure out.
-Mostly they involve how to communicate the segments (less likely) or sections (better bet) fast enough and reliably enough to keep everyone in sync, and also how to keep the clocks synchronized.

--Rob
+Basically if you take all of stepper.cpp and the last third of plan_exec.cpp and move them to another processor, then you’ll have achieved your goal (of separating out the step generation from the motion planning).
+Of course you have to make them talk and sync up as I mentioned before.